 What if the solution isn’t to make grand, overarching goals, but small ones?
 So small, it’d seem ridiculous not to reach our goals?

-Author Caroline L. Arnold says that’s the way to go in her book, Small Move, Big Change: Using Microresolutions to Transform Your Life Permanently.
+Author Caroline L. Arnold says that’s the way to go in her book, Small Move, Big Change: Using Microresolutions to Transform Your Life Permanently (affiliate link).
 We make grand resolutions, especially around the new year or milestones like birthdays.
 We vow to exercise more and clean our homes.
 Improve our parenting and our relationships with family.